A class of nonergodic interacting particle systems with unique invariant measure: Continuous rotations for discrete-spin models

 By iteration

 where the error terms should go to zero as $k$ tends to infinity.
-Let us look at the first error term on the r.h.s of \eqref{Iteration_3} and use the uniform continuity of the Markov semigroup, we have
+Let us look at the first error term on the RHS of (\ref{Iteration3}) and use the uniform continuity of the Markov semigroup, we have

-where the r.h.s goes to zero as $\e$ goes to zero since the semigroup is generated by $L$ and $f$ in the domain of $L$.
+where the RHS goes to zero as $\varepsilon $ goes to zero since the semigroup is generated by $L$ and $f$ in the domain of $L$.
 In particular this is true for core observables of $L$.